Hertzole/advanced-level-editor/README.md

 // Writer extension needs to be first.
 // The type and value needs to be second.
-// String name needs to be third. public static void MyWriter(this NetworkWriter writer, MyStruct value, string name) {
+// String name needs to be third. public static void MyWriter(this LevelEditorWriter writer, MyStruct value, string name) {
 	writer.WriteStartObject(name);
 	writer.Write(value.MyValue);